E# – Maybe not so Sharp?

 - understanding the cycle of fifths

-The off-the-wall awesome wall chart definitely shows you all the pieces of theory behind this at one glance 🙂
+My off-the-wall awesome wall chart definitely shows you all the pieces of theory behind this at one glance 🙂

 It really does pay off to know how to name your chords and scales correctly.
 It makes your life much easier!

 Read the article and then tell me – is there an E# minor triad?
 Hint: not on the first scale degree, but maybe, looking at the cycle of fifths, you can find a key that it might be part of?
-Remember, minor scale degrees are on teh second, third and sixth scale degrees… If you treat this question like a Sudoku, meaning using the process of elimination – you can find it 🙂
+Remember, minor scale degrees are on the second, third and sixth scale degrees… If you treat this question like a Sudoku, meaning using the process of elimination – you can find it 🙂